Canada's Parliament government buildings in Ottawa, Ontario, as viewed from the river (somewhat Gothic stone spires with green copper roofs.)

 How has the Field of Study (CIP) List Changed?

-Nearly 300 fields of study were affected by the June 25 update.
-119 new fields were added to the list, and 178 CIP fields where demand has slowed are no longer PGWP-eligible.
-We’ve tracked the new programs added in the table below:
+Nearly 120 new fields of study were added in the June 25 update.
+We’ve tracked the new programs in the table below:

 New PGWP-Eligible Programs